kyungjae-lee/engineers-notebook/real-time-operating-systems/scheduling.md

 * A task cooperates with other tasks by explicitly giving up the processor (Processor yielding).
 * There is no "preemption" of tasks by the scheduler.
 That is, the running task will never be interrupted by the scheduler.
 * In this policy, RTOS tick interrupt is NOT used for invoking the scheduler but to keep track of the kernel's real-time tick value.
+(Don't be confused!
+SysTick timer still runs but is not used to invoke the scheduler every defined ms to preempt a task.)
 * Tasks give up the CPU when they are done or periodically or blocked, suspended waiting for a resource.